 Then a small percentage of people have chronic, severe physical health issues that mean they either cannot function in a typical life at all, or they need to adapt almost everything about their life to live and function.

-Why did I just write that?
-Everything I’ve just said is common sense.
-It doesn’t need saying.
+So, why did I just write that?
+Everything I’ve just said is common sense, and it doesn’t need saying.

 But try it again, swapping physical for mental…